vacu9708/Data-structure/Priority queue/README.md

 int heap_pop(vector<int>& heap_tree) {
     int highest_priority = heap_tree[0];
-    // Move the the last node to the place to be deleted heap_tree[0] = heap_tree[heap_tree.size() - 1];
+    // Move the the last node to the place to be deleted for a better time complexity in the vector heap_tree[0] = heap_tree[heap_tree.size() - 1];
     heap_tree.pop_back();
-    heapify(heap_tree, 0);
+    downward_heapify(heap_tree, 0);
     return highest_priority;
 }